 Consent to coronavirus (COVID-19) vaccination

-Older people and those with dementia are among the early groups to be offered a coronavirus vaccine.
-Deciding whether to have the vaccine or not is a choice for those who are offered it but some people with dementia will not be able to decide for themselves.
+Older people and those with dementia were among the first groups to be offered a coronavirus vaccine.
+Deciding whether to have the vaccine or not is a choice for those who are offered it.
+However, some people with dementia will not be able to decide for themselves.

 How are the vaccines being delivered?

-Three vaccines have now been approved by the UK regulator as safe and effective.
-All three provide high levels of protection against coronavirus symptoms and severe COVID-19.
+Four vaccines have now been approved by the UK regulator as safe and effective.
+All provide high levels of protection against coronavirus symptoms and severe COVID-19.

 Under the national vaccination programme, these vaccines are now being offered to people in very large numbers.
+More than 30 million people in the UK have been fully vaccinated, and millions more have received a first vaccine.
 Other vaccines are also likely to become available in the future.

-These groups include many people living with dementia – some will have lost the ability to make certain decisions for themselves.
+Some people living with dementia will have lost the ability to decide whether to have the vaccine or not.
 This raises important legal and ethical issues for the person and those who care for them.
 The Mental Capacity Act 2005 is a crucial law in these situations.

 What if the person still has mental capacity to decide?